agi-brain/xuance/docs/source/documents/api/environments.rst

 **Step 1**:

-Make a directory named, e.g., "new_env", and change the directory to the folder.
+Make a directory named, e.g., ``new_env``, and change the directory to the folder.
-Then, create a new pyhton file named new_env.py, in which a class named New_Env is defined.
+Then, create a new pyhton file named new_env.py, in which a class named ``New_Env`` is defined.
-The New_Env is the original environment or a wrapper of the original environment, which has
+The ``New_Env`` is the original environment or a wrapper of the original environment, which contains some necessary attributes, such as env_id, _episode

 .. code-block:: python